rohanselvaradov/reciprocity/README.md

  ## TODO

+### Upgrades
+- Move over to MongoDB rather than JSON?
+- Use discord.js??

  ### Important
- - Display nicknames from guild not the username
+ - Session storage so don't have to log in every time
 - use JS to either display CTA login or the `Click here to see your matches, and here to update your preferences!` text depending on whether the user is logged in
   - needs some kind of server side check to see if user is logged in
-- Session storage so don't have to log in every time

 - Display matches nicely
   - Maybe a table with a row for each match
   - Show nickname and not username
 - Decide whether to change how matches is served (e.g. make it like preferences?)
-- Move over to MongoDB rather than JSON

 ### Nice-to-have
 - Bitstring approach to privacy